How not to chuck your money away on campaigns that don’t work.

 This card fails on three counts:

-Firstly, the answer to the question is yes or no: it forces the recipient down a cul-de-sac, and your card straight into the recycle bin.
+Firstly, the answer to both questions is wither yes or no: it forces the recipient down a cul-de-sac, and your card straight into the recycle bin.

 Secondly, you’ve just got back from work, so chances are, the office is closed now.
-Even if you wanted to get in touch, you’d have to remember to save the card, take it to work the next day, and call when you had the chance.
+Even if you wanted to get in touch with Erika, you’d have to remember to save the card, take it to work the next day, and call when you had the chance.
 Too much like hard work, easier to pop it into the recycling instead.

 Lastly, and most importantly, why should you call?
 What’s in it for you?
 Granted, we haven’t seen the reverse of the card; it could be chock-full of great reasons to make that call, but somehow I doubt it.